faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 Deps

 {% shell_term $ %}
-sudo dnf install libidn-devel
+sudo dnf in libidn-devel
-sudo dnf install gpgme-devel
+sudo dnf in gpgme-devel
-sudo dnf install notmuch-devel sudo dnf install sqlite-devel sudo dnf install cyrus-sasl-devel sudo dnf install tokyocabinet-devel sudo dnf install tokyocabinet sudo dnf install urlview
+sudo dnf in notmuch-devel
+sudo dnf in sqlite-devel
+sudo dnf in cyrus-sasl-devel
+sudo dnf in tokyocabinet-devel sudo dnf in tokyocabinet sudo dnf in urlview
 {% endshell_term %}

 {% shell_term $ %}